 Michael Collins – Life, Legacy & Faith

-Michael Collins was a middle infielder and pitcher for the Normal West Wildcat baseball team winning back-to-back Big 12 Championships in 2009 and 2010.
-He was a middle infielder and pitcher who was a career .373 hitter, had a 9-1 overall varsity pitching record, and a dazzling .960 fielding percentage earning All Big 12 recognition during both of his varsity seasons.
+Michael Collins was a middle infielder and pitcher for the Normal West Wildcat baseball team, winning back-to-back Big 12 Championships in 2009 and 2010.
+A career .373 hitter, Michael had a 9-1 overall varsity pitching record and a dazzling .960 fielding percentage which earned him All Big 12 recognition during both of his varsity seasons.
 In addition, Collins was selected to play in the Illinois Coaches Association and Pantagraph All-Star games, and was a member of the Big 12 All-Academic team in 2010.

 Michael’s life was tragically cut short when the car he was a passenger in was struck by a drunk driver.
 His decision to be an organ donor saved several lives and had a positive impact on many others.
 His death sparked a “Pay it Forward” campaign throughout the United States and reached several other countries, and his story graced the pages of Sports Illustrated and ESPN Magazine.

 Michael was passionate about many things, but the greatest joy he brought his family was his faith in God and his relationship with the Lord.
 His favorite scripture was Philippians 4:13, “For I can do everything through Christ, who gives me strength.”
 Off the field, Michael built a reputation of sharing his strong faith with others.
 His outgoing personality made him a friend to so many, and his willingness to share his faith will be his true legacy.

 Though Michael Collins has left this world, his legacy will live on at Normal West High School.
 When Michael died tragically in a car accident on April 2, 2014, the MCStrong movement was born.

 - The Normal Community vs. Normal West games on April 22 and 24, 2014 involved both teams wearing #19 on Orange and Black jerseys as a tribute to Michael.